jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 ## Flask 101

+Wait wait...what is Flask doing?

+Flask is one of the [Python web frameworks](https://github.com/vinta/awesome-python?tab=readme-ov-file#web-frameworks).

 * The **main Flask file** is named `__init__.py`, this indicates that your Flask application is structured as a package.
     * You can run it with: `flask run`